joelborellis/Realtime-Assistant-chainlit/README.md

 - **Predictive Prompts**:  This is a way to use a quick call to the LLM to return a predictive value.
 In this project there is  concept of which model to use to perform a task.
 For example use the "fast model" or the "state of the art model".
 The idea is the user can tell Ada which model to use for a certain task and she will use the model corresponding to users request.

+- **Basic Configurations**:  Thru a json file you can customize things like the name of the assistant and what you want it to call you.

+- **Basic Logging**:  There is a decorator function that does basic logging to keep track of the time it took for the tool/agent to execute eack tool/agent.
+This could be greatly improved to also maybe capture costs related to function calls etc.

+## Setup

+Install uv (https://docs.astral.sh/uv/), the hyper modern Python package manager.
+Setup environment cp .env.sample .env add your OPENAI_API_KEY.
+Update personalization.json to fit your setup
+Install dependencies uv sync
+Run the realtime assistant using chainlit by running chainlit run app.py